Bolshoi Festival of Russian music 2018

 The festival was launched by famous Serbian film director Emir Kustirica, in 2013.
 Gazprom Neft is the general sponsor of the festival.

-The Bolshoi Festival is a flagship initiative of the Gazprom Neft “Home Towns” corporate social responsibility (CSR) programme.
+The Bolshoi Festival is one of the flagship projects of the Gazprom Neft “Home Towns” corporate social responsibility (CSR) programme.

-Music gives us the opportunity to escape from our limitations, and experience real freedom.
-This independence of spirit — for what is, already, the fourth year — is again filling Mokra Gora.
+Music gives us the opportunity to escape limitations, and feel genuine freedom.
+This independence of spirit is, for the fourth year running, filling Mokra Gora.

-The festival’s key symbol — of a musical matryoshka — reflects the very essence of pan-Slavonic unity, the embodiment of which can be seen in the freedom of musical expression.
+The main symbol of the festival is the musical matryoshka, reflecting the real essence of pan-Slavic unity — the embodiment of which lies in freedom of musical expression.

-The power of this festival is unity.
-It is very important for the kids to come together in the same place, and each competition marks a different stage in their lives.
-Their talent is a mission — given to them to change the world for the better.
+The power of this festival lies in bringing people together.
+It’s very important for young people to come together in the same place, and every competition marks a particular point in their lives.
+Talent is a mission they have been given in order to change the world for the better.

 I’ve been involved in organising many festivals, and I can say that Mecavnik has an absolutely amazing history of what you might call love of the land, love for one’s people, and love for music.
 You have here that bustling “Kusturican” atmosphere, a vortex of passions — in the best sense of the word.
 From the minute I stepped onto the stage, I could feel how understanding and receptive the audience were.
 We can be proud of the fact that a generation has emerged over the past 20 years, brought up to attend concerts like this.
 This festival makes names — names that will, in the near future, make the Russian school of musicianship famous.